-3 Languages With Surprising Origins Posted by Malachi Rempen on Feb 17, 2016 in Uncategorized
+3 Languages With Surprising Origins Posted by Malachi Rempen on Feb 17, 2016 in Archived Posts

 I like to imagine that languages branch off one another like leaves on a tree, growing and growing and then, when the time is right, sprouting new languages of their own.
 This is an attractive and popular visual metaphor, but we all know that languages don’t evolve along straight paths from singular roots.
 More accurate would probably be one of those round things that artists hold to mix their paints with; the languages are smushed and squashed and swirled around one another, temporarily coming into their own before being returned to the vortex.